District Court procedures

 - By registered prepaid post

-A copy of the notice may be given to the respondent personally or to the respondent’s spouse, civil partner, child, employee or agent at the respondent’s last known residence or workplace, as long as that person is not under 16 years of age.
+A copy of the notice should be given to the respondent personally.
+If attempts to serve the respondent personally have been unsuccessful, a copy of the notice can be given to the respondent’s spouse, civil partner, child (if they live with the respondent), employee or agent at the respondent’s last known residence or workplace, as long as that person is not under 16 years of age.

 A copy of the notice may be sent by registered prepaid post to the respondent's last known residence or place of business.